 There are three varieties of Coco2– Original, Hazelnut and Almond.
 I have used Original so that these snack bars can be taken to school by the kids (the original flavor is also nut free).

 Available in three varieties, Original, Hazelnut and Almond.
 Coco2 spreads are:

 Made from organic coconut oil and organic cocoa the spreads are sweetened with rice malt syrup.
 There are no artificial colors, flavors or preservatives.
-In celebration of the launch of Coco2 Pureharvest are offering one reader the chance to win a prize pack and voucher to the value of $150.
-Find entry details below, after the recipe.

 Store in an air tight container

 I had dried figs in my pantry from a haul my dad gave me last year.
 You can replace with any dried fruit that your children enjoy.

 The cook time may vary depending on the model of dehydrator you use.

 I look forward to finding out what your child’s favorite nut free snack items is.
 I am sure your responses will provide me with some inspiration for next terms lunch box snacks.